TEA AND CAFFEINE

 Please note that decaffeinated teas are not caffeine free.
 A small amount of caffeine always remains after the decaffeination process.

 However, TeaHaus offers many naturally caffeine-free fruit teas, rooibos, and honeybush.
-Many herbal tisanes are caffeine free as well.
+Most herbal tisanes are caffeine free as well.